 No worries.
-You can make up whatever days you miss when ever I give that same Chapter, in any city you like, within one calendar year.
+For In-Person Labs if you are unable to attend any part of the Lab, you can make it up whenever the same Lab is given, in any city you like, within one calendar year.
 The same is true if you sign up and your schedule changes and you need to make up the whole thing.

 12. What do we need to prepare?
 How much homework is there?

 There is no beforehand preparation.
 There is no homework.